Algoroy27/GRC/docs/current-state.md

 ### Asset Management
 - IT team maintains a spreadsheet with laptop serial numbers and warranty details.
 - Uses Microsoft Office 365 and relies on SaaS applications.
-- Data is stored in Microsoft Azure cloud.
+- Data is stored in AWS.
 - Secure Operating Environment (SOE) used for imaging laptops with Windows.

 ### Business Continuity and Disaster Recovery